kevinctofel/blog2/content/post/I-see-the-power-of-git-submodules.md

 1. Download the Apache Commons library into my Java project.
 2. Enable it with an import statement at the top of my code.

 I view Git sub-modules in roughly the same way, only there's nothing for me to download.
-Instead, I run a "git submodule add" comman followed by the URL of the repo that has code I want to use in my repo.
+Instead, I run a "git submodule add" command followed by the URL of the repo that has code I want to use in my repo.

 #### I used a submodule this blog theme

 My eyes opened to this functionality when creating this site because I wanted to use a customizable design theme but I didn't want to build it myself.
-So I found the one I wanted on Github and added [its repo](https://github.com/MunifTanjim/minimo/tree/5ba20e1c26abb3c199ce72e7b3224f48775945ad) via a submodule into mine.
+So I found the one I wanted on GitHub and added [its repo](https://github.com/MunifTanjim/minimo/tree/5ba20e1c26abb3c199ce72e7b3224f48775945ad) via a submodule into mine.

-Remember, all of the data on this site is actually stored in a Github repo, which is accessed by (Netlify.com); each time the repo changes, Netlify sees the change and uses Hugo to create static page files, which are then served up by Netlify.
+Remember, all of the data on this site is actually stored in a Github repo, which is accessed by [Netlify](https;//www.Netlify.com); each time the repo changes, Netlify sees the change and uses [Hugo](https://go Hugo.io) to create static page files, which are then served up by Netlify.
 There's no PHP, no database and no webserver for me to deal with.

 As I continue to read more about sub-modules, I see that not everyone loves them.